dofusdude/dofusdude-js/docs/SetsApi.md

 let apiInstance = new dofusdude.SetsApi();
 let language = "language_example"; // String | a valid language code
-let game = "dofus2"; // String |
+let game = "dofus3"; // String | dofus3 | dofus3beta
 let opts = {
   'sortLevel': "asc", // String | sort the resulting list by level, default unsorted 'filterMinHighestEquipmentLevel': 190, // Number | only results where the equipment with the highest level is above or equal to this value
   'filterMaxHighestEquipmentLevel': 200, // Number | only results where the equipment with the highest level is below or equal to this value
-  'acceptEncoding': "acceptEncoding_example", // String | optional compression for saving bandwidth 'filterIsCosmetic': true // Boolean | filter sets based on if they only got cosmetic items in it.
+  'acceptEncoding': "acceptEncoding_example", // String | optional compression for saving bandwidth 'filterContainsCosmeticsOnly': true, // Boolean | filter sets based on if they only got cosmetic items in it.
 If true, the item ids are for the cosmetic endpoints instead of equipment.
+  'filterContainsCosmetics': true // Boolean | filter sets based on if they got cosmetic items in it.
 };
 apiInstance.getAllSetsList(language, game, opts, (error, data, response) => {
   if (error) {